wabusiness/wa-business/_businesses/the-puyallup-restaurant-business.md

 ---
-title: The Puyallup Restaurant Business
+title: The Mimi Store
-description: A restaurant located in Puyallup.
+description: A store of mimi's.
 layout: business
 categories: restaurant, puyallup
 hotbar: